Olan Soule: Batman

-Soule is remembered by many for providing the voice of Batman in several animated series.
+Soule is known for voicing Batman in several animated series.
 He first performed as the Caped Crusader on the 1968 Filmation-produced The Batman/Superman Hour.
-He reprised his role as Batman on The New Scooby-Doo Movies, Sesame Street (1970), Super Friends (1973), The All-New Super Friends Hour, Challenge of the Super Friends, The World's Greatest Super Friends, and Super Friends (1980).
-He appeared as a newscaster on the live-action Batman television series (in the episode "The Pharaoh's in a Rut") with his Super Friends successor Adam West.
-Although Soule eventually gave back the Batman mantle to the man who portrayed him in live-action, he continued to contribute to the Super Friends: The Legendary Super Powers Show series, providing the voice of Professor Martin Stein, mentor and subconscious of fledgling hero Firestorm.
+He reprised his role as Batman on The New Scooby-Doo Movies, Sesame Street (1970), Super Friends (1973), The All-New Super Friends Hour, Challenge of the Superfriends, The World's Greatest Super Friends, and Super Friends (1980).
+He appeared as a newscaster on the live-action Batman television series (in the episode "The Pharaoh's in a Rut") with his Super Friends successor, Adam West.
+After West returned to the role of Batman in Super Friends, Soule continued to contribute to the Super Friends: The Legendary Super Powers Show series, providing the voice of Martin Stein, one half of the hero Firestorm.

 Other voice-over work

 Soule provided the voice of Master Taj in the English-dubbed version of the cult 1973 film Fantastic Planet in addition to his work as Batman.